Jang Do-yoon: 2014: Departure from Pledis and focus on acting

 Doyoon's last appearance with Seventeen was in a YouTube video, released on March 14, or White's Day.
-Following activeness on Facebook, the creation of an Instagram account, and no appearances in Seventeen's few activities, fans began to speculate his departure.
+Following activity on Facebook, the creation of an Instagram account, and no appearances in Seventeen's few activities, fans began to speculate his departure.

 On July 17, Doyoon was removed from the official Seventeen website, officially announcing his departure.
 Neither Pledis nor Doyoon commented or officially announced the departure.

 On October 14, Doyoon posted a photo to his official Facebook revealing his casting in the upcoming movie Hiya.
 Originally planned for release in 2014, the movie was later pushed back to 2016.
 This was his first role since his debut over one year earlier.
 After the announcement of his role, fans began to believe that Doyoon had signed to Woollim Entertainment due to singer Hoya's role in the film and an online roleplay account that was mistaken for the real Doyoon.

 On December 2, Doyoon opened his official fancafe.
 With the cafe, it was revealed that he had signed to acting agency JB Entertainment.

-2015-present
+2015–present

 After filming Hiya, Doyoon gained a supporting role in the morning drama A Bird That Doesn't Sing as the main character's son.
 Due to his constant appearances in both main and subplots, Doyoon became more popular.

 With Choa and Way of Crayon Pop, Doyoon starred in the music video for "Road" by Bear Planet, the composer for Crayon Pop.
 He also started appearing in All About My Mom and The Promise.
 He was also announced to be in the upcoming movie Because I Love You.

 In January, it was confirmed Hiya would be released in March.
 The film was released on March 4, 2016.
 Doyoon played the main role of Dokko Mo Ran in the drama adaptation of the popular webtoon Flower Family.